datacats/datacats/docs/guide.rst

 ``ckanext-catstowntheme`` extension gives you a very basic skeleton which you can use to get started.

-The ``development.ini`` file holds all the configuration options for your CKAN environment.
+The ``development.ini`` file holds all the configuration options for CKAN.
 All of these options are described here_.
 Open this file and find a line that starts with ``ckan.plugins``.
 It will look something like this: ::

     ckan.plugins = datastore text_preview recline_preview catstown_theme